William Donovan Stamer: First World War

 Stamer joined the 1st Battalion of the North Staffordshire Regiment on the Western Front, then serving as part of the 17th Brigade of the 6th Division, in November 1914 and was promoted to lieutenant in December 1914.
 After a period as an acting captain, Stamer was promoted to captain in March 1917.
 In November 1917 he was mentioned in despatches by Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, and about the same time was appointed the battalion adjutant.
 Stamer was still the battalion adjutant when the German Army launched its Spring Offensive in March 1918.
 On the first day of the offensive the battalion headquarters position was overrun and Stamer led a rearguard action despite during which he was wounded in the head.
 For his actions on that day he was awarded the Military Cross, the citation read:

 It was July before he returned to duty and in September he was appointed as second-in-command of the battalion with the rank of acting major.
-In the closing weeks of the war Stamer assumed command of the battalion when, during the Battle of the Selle, the Commanding Officer (CO) was severely wounded and continued to command the battalion until the Armistice with Germany and after, being appointed an acting (later temporary) lieutenant colonel.
+In the closing weeks of the war Stamer assumed command of the battalion when, during the Battle of the Selle, the commanding officer was severely wounded and continued to command the battalion until the Armistice with Germany and after, being appointed an acting (later temporary) lieutenant colonel.